liamzdenek/ferment-ai/memory-bank/progress.md

 3. **Compatibility**: We need to ensure that the new architecture is compatible with existing code that uses the current architecture.

 4. **Learning Curve**: The ECS architecture introduces new concepts that may require a learning curve for developers familiar with the current architecture.

+5. **Hook System Limitations**: The hook-based approach for system state management has some limitations, such as the need to follow the rules of hooks (call hooks at the top level, call hooks in the same order every time, etc.).

 ## Next Milestones